 - Do not pipette by mouth. - Do not eat, drink, or smoke in designated work areas. - Wear laboratory gloves, laboratory coats, and eye protection when handling samples and reagents.
-Gloves must be changed between handling samples and cobas® Respiratory flex kits, cobas® Respiratory flex Control kit, cobas® Buffer Negative Control kit and cobas® omni reagents to prevent contamination.
-Avoid contaminating gloves when handling samples and controls. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water.
-Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas° 5800 or cobas° 6800/8800 instrument, follow the instructions in the cobas° 5800 or cobas° 6800/8800 Systems User Assistance and/or User Guides to properly clean and decontaminate the surface of instrument(s).
+Gloves must be changed between handling samples and cobas^{} Respiratory flex kits, cobas^{} Respiratory flex Control Kit, cobas^{} Buffer Negative Control Kit and cobas^{} omni reagents to prevent contamination.
+Avoid contaminating gloves when handling samples and controls. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.5% sodium or potassium hypochlorite in distilled or deionized water.
+Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas[•] 5800 or cobas[•] 6800/8800 instrument, follow the instructions in the cobas[•] 5800 or cobas[•] 6800/8800 systems User Assistance to properly clean and decontaminate the surface of instrument(s).